-Government guidance is that local authorities must not borrow more than, or in advance of their needs, solely to profit from the investment of the extra sums borrowed.
+Government guidance is that local authorities must not borrow more than, or in advance of, their needs purely in order to profit from the investment of the extra sums borrowed.
 The Authority may, from time to time, borrow in advance of need, where this is expected to provide the best long-term value for money.
 Since amounts borrowed will be invested until spent, the Authority is aware that it will be exposed to the risk of loss of the borrowed sums, and the risk that investment and borrowing interest rates may change in the intervening period.
-At present, any borrowing arrangements in place have been made solely to meet cashflow requirements, and not to profit from the investment of the extra sums borrowed.
-Furthermore, all borrowing is undertaken once an analysis of approved lending counterparties has taken place.
-These risks will be managed as part of the Authority's overall management of its treasury risks, in addition to the consideration of the recommendations contained within the CIPFA/DLUHC Local Government Finance Review (November 2021).
+These risks will be managed as part of the Authority's overall management of its treasury risks.